Tuition rates are subject to change by the General Assembly. Engineering students: Please see the Engineering Enhancement Fee FAQs.

 Parent's wishing to make a payment online will need to be setup as an Authorized User in ePayment located in the Student's OnePort account.

 *Beginning in 2016-2017, each entering class of North Carolina resident undergraduates has “fixed tuition” — a rate locked in for eight consecutive semesters.
 See 'North Carolina Fixed Tuition Program' below for additional information.

-If you would like to request a payment deferment, please complete the Fall 2019 Payment Deferment Request Application.
+If you would like to request a payment deferment, please complete the Spring 2020 Payment Deferment Request Application.
 You will need to be logged into your UNCA email account in order to complete the form.

 Summer 2019 Costs

 Summer Tuition and Fee Costs (per credit hour):

 |Student Type||Cost per Credit Hour||Example: 3 Hour Course|

 |Student Type||Cost per Credit Hour|

 Visit the Summer School & Intern Housing Website for Summer Housing Costs.

 Payment for courses taken in May are due on May 7th.
 Payment for all other summer courses is due on May 20th.
 If a student plans on using financial aid for summer courses, that financial aid must be listed on their account prior to the billing due date.